bloominstituteoftechnology/node-auth3-project/README.md

 ## Assignment

+This project has two parts, you will work on it over two days in the full time class.
+Ask your instructor if you're in the part time class.

 **Part one**

 - Use Node.js, Express and Knex to build an API that provides _Authentication_ functionality using SQLite to store _User_ information. **The user schema should include: username, password and department**.
 The department should be a string used to group the users.
 No need for a _departments_ table or setting up relationships.